-One of the terms that people frequently hears tossed around the corridors of a criminal courthouse are clients asking their attorneys if they can get a “joint suspension.”
-I’ve found that there is a bit of confusion as to what, exactly, “joint suspension” means.
+One of the terms people frequently hear tossed around the corridors of a criminal courthouse are clients asking their attorneys if they can get a “joint suspension.”
+I’ve found that there is a bit of confusion as to what exactly “joint suspension” means.
+Here’s the deal:

-In California, a court sentences a defendant to probation in one of two ways, either “Imposition of Sentenced Suspended” and “Executed of Sentence Suspension.”
-Joint suspension is “Execution of Sentence Suspended” Here’s the difference:
+In California, a court sentences a defendant to probation in one of two ways, either “imposition of sentence suspended” (ISS) or “execution of sentence suspended” (ESS).
+Joint suspension is the same as execution of sentence suspended.
+Here’s the difference between these two terms:

-So if you are put on “joint suspension” probation, and you violate your probation, you automatically get sentenced to prison?
+So if you are put on “joint suspension” probation, and you violate your probation, will you be automatically sentenced to time in prison?
 Not necessarily.
-You still have the right to aprobation violation hearing at which your attorney can provide evidence in your defense as well as any mitigating factors in your favor.
+You still have the right to a probation violation hearing at which your attorney can provide evidence in your defense as well as any mitigating factors in your favor.